 There are several water filter systems made for making water sources safer.

 Some higher end RVs have an elaborate internal water filter systems while other motorhomes, camper vans and trailers may have a water filter system installed under their sinks like we do.

-The most common type are those small blue cartridge water filters you see attached to water hoses near the spigot or RV water port.
+The most common type are those small blue water filter cartridges you see attached to water hoses near the campground water spigot or hanging from an RV’s water port.

-But those small blue water filters are probably not enough to mitigate hard water spots or preventing soap scum.
+But to be honest, those small blue water filters are probably not enough to mitigate hard water spots or preventing soap scum.

-You can get a more complex filter system that you can hook up between the water source spigot and your RV’s water incoming port.
+You can get a better result by using a more complex water filter system that you can hook up between the water source spigot and your RV’s water incoming port.

-Those single filter, double filter or triple water filter systems diminish not only hard water spots and effects causing soap scum, but also reduces bad taste, odor, sediment, bacteria and chlorine in your water.
+Those double filter or triple water filter systems diminish not only hard water spots and effects causing soap scum.
+But also, they are proven to reduce bad taste, odor, sediment, bacteria and chlorine.